calliope-project/calliope/doc/user/tutorials_02_urban.rst

 This example model defines three supply technologies.

 The first two are ``supply_gas`` and ``supply_grid_power``, referring to the supply of ``gas`` (natural gas) and ``electricity``, respectively, from the national distribution system.
-These 'inifinitely' available national commodities can become energy carriers in the system, with the cost of their purchase being considered at supply, not conversion.
+These 'inifinitely' available national commodities can become carriers in the system, with the cost of their purchase being considered at supply, not conversion.

 .. figure:: images/supply.*
    :alt: Simple node

    The layout of a simple supply technology, in this case ``supply_gas``, which has a source input and a carrier output.
-A carrier conversion efficiency (:math:`energy_{eff}`) can also be applied (although isn't considered for our supply technologies in this problem).
+A carrier conversion efficiency (:math:`flow_{eff}`) can also be applied (although isn't considered for our supply technologies in this problem).

 The definition of these technologies in the example model's configuration looks as follows: